The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Results

 \subsection{Nuclear matrix elements of the GT decay}

-Now, in this section, we present the results of our calculations of GT nuclear matrix elements and GT$^-$ strength distributions for $^{48}$Ca, $^{76}$Ge, and $^{82}$Se, and compare them with the available data.
+In this section, we present the results of our calculations of nuclear matrix elements and GT$^-$ strength distributions for $^{48}$Ca, $^{76}$Ge, and $^{82}$Se, and compare them with the available data.